malis-course/malis-course.github.io/_pages/project.md

 ---

 #### Format
-Instead of working on a single big project, this year the MALIS project will consist of 4 smaller projects of shorter duration.
+This year the MALIS project will follow two formats: standard and advanced

 #### Organization
-You will work in groups of two.
+You will work in groups of two, maximum three.
 The group you choose at the beginning of the term cannot be changed.
 Choose your partner carefully.

-#### Deliverables
-For every project you need to deliver:
-1. The code associated to the project
-2. A 1 page document briefly explaining what was done and how to run the code
-3. In the document, it is **mandatory** to include a statement about the contributions of each of the team members (who did what)

-#### Oral Presentation
+#### Standard Project
-In the lecture following the delivery of one of the projects, a group will be chosen at random to present in front of the class their project.
+The standard project will require you to propose a solution to a given problem that should be solved using machine learning.
+You will be given some constraintrs that you need to respect.

-#### Grading
+#### Advanced Project
-The best three grades will be considered and averaged into a single final project grade.
-While this means that you may skip one project, it is strongly encouraged to work on and deliver all projects.
+In the advanced project, you will need to identify a problem that can be solved using machine learning.
+You will need to design and implement your own solution.

 #### ChatGPT Usage Policy
 Students are strongly encouraged to work on the projects on their own.
 If ChatGPT is used, it is necessary to include 1 paragraph (in the one page document) explaining how it was used, if it was useful (e.g. it helped us because X reason)